‘Dynasty’ No More: When the Wheels Came Off the Kiss Empire

 You can see the thinking: everybody gets some breathing room, and gets to have things their way in the studio for a while.
 But ultimately, they realize that they have a unique chemistry together, and that it’s much easier to succeed as part of a team.
 Then before you know it, it’s time for the newly re-dedicated Kiss to crank the album-making, touring and merchandising machines back up to full speed with big smiles on their faces.

-Sure enough, all four Kiss solo albums came out on Sept.
+All four Kiss solo albums came out on Sept.
 18, 1978.
 But new problems began to emerge right away.
 It became clear Kiss overload had kicked in with some portion of the record buying public, who had also been asked to purchase a greatest hits album (Double Platinum) just five months earlier.
 Although each of the solo records sold about a half-million copies, their label had printed up twice that many, costing them a small fortune and making a bad impression on record stores across the world.

 More importantly, as Stanley explained in his 2014 autobiography Face the Music: A Life Exposed, the most the solo albums did in terms of keeping the band together was to put “a Band-Aid on a gaping wound.
 They put off something that was inevitable.”